mikeathan/nodeherder/README.md

 - add type in device.expose for http data ?
 - add functionality to enable/disable a trigger
 - add log window in frontend
+- update frontend store in the dashboard groups in the ws response for rename,delete etc. in case the request is not successful
+- Same for other ws requests

 BUGS: